-When a review on Trustpilot is marked "Verified", it means we've verified that the reviewer has had a genuine experience with the company.
+When a review on Trustpilot is marked "Verified", it means we've verified that the reviewer has had a genuine experience with the business.

-This happens when the company uses our automated invitation tools to invite customers to leave a review.
+This happens when the business uses our automated invitation tools to invite customers to leave a review.
 It also happens when the reviewer has given us documentation showing their buying or service experience.

 1. When invitations are sent via Trustpilot